 Integrating Download Tracking with Your Analytics Stack

-Connect Smler's tracking data with your existing analytics tools for comprehensive insights:
+Connect Smler's tracking data with your existing analytics tools for a complete picture, not a fragmented one:

 Google Analytics 4

-Pass UTM parameters from Smler links to GA4 to track the full user journey from click to in-app conversion.
-Configure custom events for install attribution.
+Pass UTM parameters from Smler links into GA4 to track the web-side click funnel, and pair it with Firebase's in-app events (via deferred deep linking) to close the loop from click to in-app conversion.

 Mixpanel / Amplitude